The1Dominater/SimpleGoogleSheetsScheduler/README.md

 # Simple Sheets Scheduler
-Using a google sheet and App Script quickly distribute shifts to team members based on availablity
+Using a google sheet and App Script quickly distribute shifts to team members based on availablity of each team member.
+Assumes:
+ - 1 employee per shift
+ - Employee's all are willing to work equal number of shifts

 ### Setup
 1. In your Google Spreadsheet go to the **Extentions >> App Script**